 My father was a handsome man.
 As children we loved it on the rare occasions that Mom and Dad would dress up to go out at night.
 We were not a very social family.
 Dad was 25 years older than Mom.

 My father was happiest with animals and by himself.

 This is another photo that I loved.
-We all wondered where it was located however my father would frequently not answer direct questions about his past.
-Therefore would have cryptic conversations guessing about the current weather at this location.
+We all wondered where it was located, however my father would frequently not answer direct questions about his past.
+Therefore we would have cryptic conversations guessing about the current weather at this location.